Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Litter: Leaf fall during annual leaf changeover, bean pods.

 Propagation: Rooted cuttings, cuttings grafted onto seedling rootstock.
-Seed germinates quickly, but is only viable for six months and does not grow true to parent.
+Seed germinates quickly, but is only viable for six months and does not grow true to its parent.

 Uses: Light shade, edible bean pod filling and beans, barrier hedge.
 The bean pods are used as animal feed.
 The seeds produce a green oil for culinary use or soap making.